isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <a href="https://www.iworkhealth.gov.sg" target="_blank">Find Out More</a>

       **SnapSAFE**
-      <br>SnapSAFE is a mobile application to report WSH issues.
+      <br>SnapSAFE is a mobile application to report workplace safety and health (WSH) issues.
 It comprises a public reporting function where reports are sent to MOM and a corporate reporting function where companies can receive internal WSH reports.

       <a href="https://www.wshc.sg/snapsafe" target="_blank">Find Out More</a>

       **StartSAFE**
-      <br>StartSAFE helps SMEs identify WSH risks onsite and recommends good WSH practices.
+      <br>StartSAFE helps SMEs identify workplace safety and health (WSH) risks onsite and recommends good WSH practices.
 It is a gateway to bizSAFE.

       <a href="https://www.wshc.sg/startsafe" target="_blank">Find Out More</a>

-      **WSH Advocate**
+      **Workplace Safety and Health (WSH) Advocate**
       <br>The WSH Advocate Programme helps companies to create inhouse supporting network for WSH across all levels.

       <a href="https://www.wshc.sg/wps/portal/wshc/cms?action=cmsPublicView&cmsId=CL2014081201195&tabId=C-2014090901062" target="_blank">Find Out More</a>

-      **Total WSH A-I-ME Programme**
+      **Total Workplace Safety and Health (WSH) A-I-ME Programme**
       <br>Total WSH is a holistic and integrated approach to manage the interactions between work, safety and health, so as to promote the wellbeing of workers and employers.

       <a href="https://www.wshc.sg/totalwsh" target="_blank">Find Out More</a>

       **Portable Medical Benefits Scheme**
-      <br>Portable medical benefits are medical benefits that employees can bring with them if they change employers.
-This page describes how the PMBS works.
+      <br>This scheme offers medical benefits that employees can bring with them if they change employers.

       <a href="https://www.mom.gov.sg/employment-practices/schemes-for-employers-and-employees/portable-medical-benefits" target="_blank">Find Out More</a>
-  - title: Human Resources and Training
+  - title: Human resources and training
     content:  |
       **Global Ready Talent Programme (For Companies)**
       <br>GRT aims to build a pipeline of global-ready talent for Singapore enterprises through exposing more Singaporeans to overseas work/internships opportunities.
 Receive up to 70% funding support on qualifying costs.